International School of Phnom Penh: Sports

 The International School of Phnom Penh (ISPP) maintains a comprehensive sports program designed to promote physical fitness, teamwork, and personal growth among students.
 The school emphasizes participation, sportsmanship, and character development, encouraging students to learn from both successes and setbacks.
 ISPP’s sports philosophy focuses on student development, intercultural understanding, and community engagement alongside competitive achievement.

 ISPP competes in both local and regional leagues.
 Previously, the school participated in the International Schools’ Sports Association Phnom Penh (ISSAPP), which organized seasonal tournaments for various sports.
 As of mid-2025, the school has joined PPAC8, a league where eight local schools compete with each other.
 Regionally, ISPP is a member of the Mekong River International Schools Association (MRISA), sending teams to multi-day tournaments in Southeast Asia, including Cambodia, Vietnam, Laos, and Thailand, where they have achieved multiple championship victories.
 These competitions provide opportunities for students to experience cross-cultural engagement and represent the school in friendly, structured competition.

 The school offers a wide range of sports across grade levels.
 Secondary students (Grades 6–12) participate in team sports such as basketball, volleyball, and football (soccer), typically with separate junior and senior divisions for boys and girls.
 Teams are often organized into A and B squads, with training sessions twice weekly.
 ISPP also provides individual and recreational sports opportunities including cross country, track and field, badminton, and swimming.
 Elementary students (Grades 4–5) have access to beginner team sports, while younger students participate in the Young Athletes of Phnom Penh (YAPP) program, focusing on introductory sports activities such as T-ball and dodgeball.

 ISPP has achieved notable success in competitive sports.
 In the 2023–24 school year, its teams, known as the Falcons, won seven MRISA championships and nine ISSAPP championships, marking one of the school’s most successful seasons.
 The swim team earned numerous age-group awards, broke school and meet records, and many students achieved personal bests.
 High levels of participation and parent/community involvement have contributed to ISPP’s thriving sports culture, with volunteers supporting events and students actively engaging in after-school athletic programs.

 The school’s extensive facilities support these programs, including two basketball courts, full-sized sports fields, and an Olympic-sized swimming pool.
 In addition to competitive teams, the After School Programme offers recreational sports and activities designed to build skills, confidence, and social interaction outside formal competition.

 Swimming

 ISPP has a robust swimming program serving students from Grades 1 through 12.
 The program emphasizes skill development, water safety, and competitive readiness.
 Students interested in competitive swimming undergo assessments that evaluate proficiency in different strokes, endurance, and racing techniques.
 Competitive swimmers participate in local meets, previously organized by ISSAPP, and continue to compete in regional competitions through MRISA, where they have achieved multiple awards and set school records.

-Top-performing swimmers in 2025 are listed below: